 Meditating each day has given me a lot of insights into myself and I’ve realized that I allowed my old victim role to identify me.

 Over the past year, the more I’ve meditated, the more I’ve come to accept the things I can not change.
-Other people’s choices are not my responsibility and other people’s opinions are not my business.
+Other people’s choices are not my responsibility and their opinions are not my business, and that goes double for family members.

 As a result of taking a much needed break from all my family’s drama, I’m a lot happier and the increased distance from my kids has given me an opportunity to rediscover my marriage and fall back in love with my husband.